-Develop your skills and understanding of the latest veterinary research, at a University that's ranked 2nd in the UK for research power.*
+Develop your skills and understanding of the latest veterinary research.

 Our expertise are made up of research groups and specialist research centres, including: